About us

 1

-Beeston Library, Foster Ave, Beeston, NG9 1AE, Nottingham, GBThis month book is "Freedom to Think" by Susie Alegre
+Beeston Library, Foster Ave, Beeston, NG9 1AE, Nottingham, GBThis month book is "Buddha, Socrates, and Us" by Stephen Batchelor

 We will meet in Room Bee 1 in Beeston Library to discuss the book.
 Please come along even if you haven't read it: it's an occasion to discuss humanist issues and meet other people interested in humanism.